Classic cars in Cuba are also an essential part of its history.

 Almendrones: rolling legends in Cuba

-In Cuba, almendrones have been preserved out of necessity, and this has been awakening a growing taste and interest in these luxury cars and their preservation.
+In Cuba, the almendrones have been preserved out of necessity, and this has been awakening a growing taste and interest in these luxury cars and in their conservation.

-These cars have promoted the passion for ,, not only among their owners, but also among the thousands of passers-by who enjoy the spectacle offered by the almendrones in Havana.
+These cars have promoted the passion for the ,, not only among its owners, but also among the thousands of passers-by who enjoy the spectacle offered by the almendrones in Havana.

-Between 2016 and 2017 the celebrities and U.S. government officials riding around the boardwalk in almond cars unleashed an unsuspected furor for these cars and placed the tour in classic car in Havana at number 1 on the podium of the activities to do in Havana.
+Between 2016 and 2017 the celebrities and North American state officials walking along the boardwalk in Almendrón unleashed an unsuspected furor for these cars and placed the tour in a classic car through Havana at number 1 on the podium of the activities to do in Havana.

-Although since 2012 the Spanish firm YERSE had set its spring-summer collection in a Cuba whose most conspicuous element was the classic almond tree.
+Although already since 2012 the Spanish firm YERSE had set its spring-summer collection in a Cuba whose most conspicuous element was the classic almendrón.

-A few years ago, it was also the custom in Cuba for the bride and groom to ride through the city on the back seat of an almendrón, which makes its way through the streets with very original honking horns.
+A few years ago, it was also customary in Cuba for engaged couples to tour the city in the back seat of an almendrón, which makes its way through the streets with very original horns.

 Almendrones mechanics, the geniuses of the century!

-Between nationalizations and economic blockade, American cars began to suffer more and more from the lack of spare parts and maintenance needed to survive in the tropical climate.
+Between nationalizations and the economic blockade, American cars began to suffer more and more from a lack of spare parts and the maintenance necessary to survive in the tropical climate.

-The owners of almendrones, even if they were not mechanics, had to assume this as their new profession, in order to keep their car-reliquias alive.
+The owners of almendrones, even if they were not mechanics, had to assume this as their new profession, to keep their relic cars alive.

-All agree that it is extremely difficult to obtain the parts and pieces for these cars, since they have not been marketed in Cuba since the 1960s and, to obtain them, they would have to be purchased in the U.S. or another nearby country, which makes their maintenance or repair very expensive.
+Everyone agrees that it is extremely difficult to get the parts and pieces of these cars, since they have not been marketed in Cuba since the 1960s and, to obtain them, they would have to be bought in the US or another closer country, which makes their cost much more expensive. maintenance or repair.

-In fact, Julio says that it was the famous American actress Susan Sarandon who baptized the company, confessing that when she rode in an almendron what she experienced was nostalgia.
-And yes, almendrones carry a large dose of nostalgia, as they embody the contrast between the new and the old, today and yesterday, the great empire and the small Caribbean island.
+In fact, Julio says that it was the famous American actress Susan Sarandon who baptized the company, confessing that when riding in an almendrón what he experienced was nostalgia.
+And yes, the almendrones carry a large dose of nostalgia, as they embody the contrast between the new and the old, today and yesterday, the great empire and the little Caribbean island.

-Do you dare to ride around Havana in an almendrón?
+Do you dare to walk around Havana in an almendrón?

-The panoramic tour of Havana in a classic car will be without seat belts, airbag, or ABS, but as authentic and fun as the landscapes you will travel through.
+The panoramic tour in a classic car through Havana will be without a seat belt, airbag, or ABS, but as authentic and fun as the landscapes that you will travel.

-Havana is a living museum where these cars circulate and will take you beyond the walls of the Old Havana or the 5th avenue in modern Havana.
+Havana is a living museum through which these cars circulate that will take you beyond the walls of Old Havana or the 5th avenue in modern Havana.

-Riding in a convertible car in Cuba is more than just taking a cab and paying for the ride.
-It is to come into contact with years of history, it is to get into a car with pedigree, the main thing is to talk to the driver, who is surely an artist of mechanics.
+Driving in a convertible car in Cuba is more than taking a simple taxi and paying for the trip.
+It is coming into contact with years of history, it is getting into a car with pedigree, the main thing is to talk to the driver, who is surely an artist of mechanics.
 It is, like all the activities we organize, a journey of sensations.

 Tips and recommendations for traveling to Cuba